 Background: A Waka Odyssey

-A Waka Odyssey will open the New Zealand Festival on Friday 23 February and run a series of free, family-friendly events until Wednesday, 28 February.
+A Waka Odyssey opened the New Zealand Festival on Friday 23 February and included a series of free, family-friendly events during the week.